Deposit Return Scheme

 What’s next?

-There remain a number of important details that the DMO will need to decide, once appointed.
+There remain a number of important details that the DMO is working on, the application to run the Welsh DRS among them.